ychebaro/contact-proba/README.md

   -visu PYMOL, --pymolvisu PYMOL
                         pymol files for visualization [Y/N] -pdbvisu PYMOL_PDB, --pymol_pdb PYMOL_PDB
-                        If you want the cool pymol scripts to visualize your results on the pdb structure, choose a name for a pdb file otherwise it will just create one :-)
+                        If you want the pymol scripts to visualize your results on the pdb structure, choose a name for a pdb file otherwise it will just create one :-)

 * outputs:
 - a contact probability matrix (matrix.csv)